cfug/dio/README.md

 response = await dio.post("/info", data: formData)
 ```

-…you can find all examples code  [here](https://github.com/wendux/dio/tree/master/example).
+…you can find all examples code  [here](https://github.com/flutterchina/dio/tree/master/example).

 ## Dio APIs

 ### Creating an instance and set default configs.

-You can create  instance of Dio with a optional `Options` object:
+You can create an Dio  instance by default options  or  with a optional `Options` object:

 ```dart
 Dio dio = new Dio; // with default Options